With inflation higher than it’s been in decades, you might be searching for tips to find the cheapest meat and other groceries.

 Meat wholesalers often sell meat to smaller grocers.
 However, many meat wholesalers will allow the public to walk in off the street and buy as well.

-That means that you can often get the same price on meats such as chicken, pork and beef that grocers will pay.
+That means you can often get the same price on meats such as chicken, pork and beef that grocers will pay.

 You’ll also want to check out other facts such as what payment types are accepted.
 Doing so is crucial because some meat wholesalers only accept cash or checks.